hannibalzhang/ssh-scp-doc/SSH and SCP.md

 	Dan-Macbook-Pro:~ Dan$ ls
 	SSH and SCP.md

 Here I'm showing an assignment handin, but I could also make some directories, copy files around, etc. When I `logout`, the connection is closed, the prompt changes back to my local terminal, and everything is good again.
 To make sure I'm home, I run `ls` which shows only `SSH and SCP.md`, instead of all my OCCS class folders.

+#TODO
+- is `handin` with the command-line options familiar to these guys?

 ### Review
 Think of `ssh` as a way to move around and do stuff on OCCS, like to remotely hand in files – It's not such a great way to work on files, unless you know how to use a terminal-based text editor like `nano`, `vim`, `emacs`, etc. It's usually much easier to work on your code locally (on your computer), then transfer them to OCCS and use `ssh` to hand them in.
 How to do the transfer part?
 That's where we'll need to use...